BlueBrain/NeuroM/doc/source/file_formats.rst

 TypeC: N - points soma
 ^^^^^^^^^^^^^^^^^^^^^^

 The soma is represented by a set of points.
-The first point corresponds to the center of the soma and has as parent ID -1.
+The first point of the soma has as parent ID -1.
 The other points define a contour of the soma in the maximum cross-section of the x-y plane.
 The radii of the soma points are not necessarily meaningful, so they can be set to zero.
 As such, they should not be taken into account in further calculations.
 The radius of the soma is computed from the equivalent sphere that preserves the surface area of the soma.
-The rest of the soma points are connected to the center of the soma, as well as the first points of all the neuronal trees.
+The first points of all the neuronal trees have as parent one of the soma points.

 Tree sections
 ^^^^^^^^^^^^^